 - Be positive and encourage your friend to do the same.
 Ask her what she likes about herself.
 Too often people focus on the negative aspects of their bodies and personalities.
 Rarely do people tell themselves how much they love their bodies or focus on all the amazing things their bodies can do.

 - Encourage her to seek support.
-Speaking with a counselor or meeting with a support group may help her deal with her issues in a healthy manner.
+Speaking with a mental health provider or meeting with a support group may help her deal with her issues in a healthy manner.

 Remember, your friend's issues likely go much deeper than the surface.
 The way a person views her or his body affects self-esteem.
 A person with high self-esteem has high self-worth and a positive self-image.
 People with low self-esteem are very critical about themselves.
 Low self-esteem can have a whole host of negative consequences, including being more at risk of developing eating disorders.
 Those with severe body image issues may benefit from using antidepressants or cognitive behavior therapy.